-(PLA) PRIOR LEARNING ASSESSMENT PLA 202 Prior Learning Assessment (1-12 credits)
+(PLA) PRIOR LEARNING ASSESSMENT

-PLA 202 Prior Learning Assessment (1-12 credits) This course recognizes prior education and training provided through a
+PLA 202 Prior Learning Assessment (1-12 credits)

-USDOL or federally approved apprenticeship training provided through a USDOL or federally approved apprenticeship training program.
+This course recognizes prior education and training provided through a USDOL or federally approved apprenticeship training program.
 Individuals who have completed at least 6000 hours (including 400 hours of related study) and who have applied for and been admitted to the NDSCS Technical Studies-Journeyworker Track will qualify.